Caiit/NAO_Pilot/PROGRESS.md

 Implemented the script that creates a client within Android Studio.
 This needs to be on a separate thread, because it uses a network connection.
 The thread starts when an IP is given and the connect button is clicked.
 A client is created and a continuous connection with the server is available.
 Messages to the server are saved in a queue.
 When the user wants to send a message, it is added to the queue.
 The networkthread handles this queue by taking the first item and sending it to the server.

 # day 5
 Tested the code with the server on the robot.
-The robot says the message out loud.
+The robot says the message out loud. </br>
+Created connect and speak app.